kennethleungty/Web-Scraping-Walkthrough-HCP-Info/README.md

 # Web Scrapper - Healthcare Professionals in Singapore

 ### Introduction
-I felt it would be interesting to consolidate a dataset comprising the full list of licensed healthcare professionals in Singapore, and then run some analysis on it.
+I felt it would be interesting to explore the full list of licensed healthcare professionals in Singapore, and also fun to practise my web scrapping chops.
 To gather this dataset in the first place, I had to perform web scrapping on the Ministry of Health (MOH) Healthcare Professionals page to retrieve this publicly available information.
 This is because the entire list is not readily available for download in its entirety.

 The healthcare professional search page is meant for the public to readily locate healthcare professionals in Singapore, and this includes doctors, nurses, pharmacists, dentists, and other practitioners.